 The Tiger’s Nest or Taktshang is the most iconic travel attraction in Bhutan.
 A google search for ‘Bhutan’ may throw up more images of Taktshang than of anything else.
 The sight of the monastery, clinging precariously to a cliffside, after an hour and a half’s worth of climbing is a truly awe-inspiring and wonderful sight.

 Many visitors are known to have broken down and cried at such a moment.
-Maybe it’s to do with perceiving the fruit of one’s hard labor of having crested the climb.
+Maybe it’s to do with perceiving the fruit of one’s hard labour of having crested the climb.

 The monastery was first built in 1692 at a cave where Guru Rinpoche meditated in the 7th century A.D.
 Legend states that Guru Rinpoche flew to the site atop the back of a tigress and meditated in the cave for 3 years, 3 months, 3 days and 3 hours in order to subdue evil demons residing within it.

-The cave is considered a sacred Buddhist site as many famous saints have traveled to meditate in it.
+The cave is considered a sacred Buddhist site as many famous saints have travelled to meditate in it.